EU calls on Slovenian PM to stop 'provocations' against MEPs | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The President of the European Parliament, David Sassoli, slammed Slovenia's Prime Minister Janez Jansa on Thursday after he shared a tweet spreading an antisemitic conspiracy theory.
+The president of the European Parliament, David Sassoli, slammed Slovenian Prime Minister Janez Jansa on Thursday after he shared a tweet spreading an antisemitic conspiracy theory.

-and Jansa's tweet was in response to an EU justice committee visiting Ljubljana to get an idea of state of press freedom and the rule of law in the country.
+and Jansa's tweet was in response to a visit to Ljubljana by the European Parliament's justice committee to get an idea of state of press freedom and the rule of law in the country.

 Jansa refused to meet with the delegation and shared the tweet accusing several MEPs, including some from the delegation, of being "Soros puppets."
 The Slovenian prime minister later deleted the tweet.